M.T. Broyhill & Sons Corporation: Sterling Park

 Broyhill had long sought to develop a complete, self-contained satellite city.
 In the early 1960s, M.T.
-Broyhill and Sons entered into a partnership with U.S. Steel to develop 1,765 acres of farmland on either side of Route 7 into 3,500 houses, available in ten different models, 3,000 apartments, a 100 acre shopping center, a 75 acre recreation area, including an 18-hole gold course and a two acre lake, two elementary schools and a high school and a 547 acre industrial park, to be named Sterling Park Aerospace Center.
+Broyhill and Sons entered into a partnership with U.S. Steel to develop 1,765 acres of farmland on either side of Route 7 into 3,500 houses, available in ten different models, 3,000 apartments, a 100 acre shopping center, a 75 acre recreation area, including an 18-hole golf course and a two acre lake, two elementary schools and a high school and a 547 acre industrial park, to be named Sterling Park Aerospace Center.

 Part of the deal was that Sterling houses would be built with steel studs and siding, in order to promote of steel as a building material.
 The first phase of 1,000 houses were built with steel.
 After U.S. Steel withdrew from the deal, the remaining two phases of houses were built with lumber.

 Many first-generation residents worked either at the newly opened Dulles International Airport or the Federal Aviation Administration's Regional Air Traffic Control Center in Leesburg, Virginia.
 For many, the attraction was the lack of a home owners' association – the community instead being managed by the nonprofit Sterling Foundation.